-In brief?
-Alien invaders harvest assorted jocks, hunks and twinks for their valuable natural resources.
+IN BRIEF: Alien invaders pillage assorted jocks, hunks & twinks for their valuable natural resources.

 Aaron Thornton came from 1313: COUGAR CULT (2012) and went on to TEEN WOLF on TV (2015-16).
 Monique Parent’s extensive career as “The Thinking Man’s Sex Symbol” includes 1313: BOY CRAZIES (2011) and Fred Olen Ray’s VOODOO DOLLZ (2008).
 Christian Lake has DeCoteau previous with 1313: ACTOR SLASH MODEL (2011).

 READING (between the lines…)